Technique is the aspect of an actor's work that enables him to perform reliably and consistently night after night.

 However there are times when a narrow focus on technique is valid.
 Extreme technical virtuosity is a special case in which the "medium becomes the message," in the sense that the virtuosity itself asks provoking questions about the human condition, about what is humanly possible.
 Technique becomes both the means and the end.
 But one sees this more often with musicians and dancers.
 Generally, western actors are notoriously lazy at maintaining their technique.

-Somewhat ironically considering how it and its derivatives are now often referred to as techniques, Method Acting was a reaction against the “technical” actor.
-In nineteen-fifties New York, Art was celebrated as an explosion of personality.
-It took more personality than technique to ride a bicycle across a canvas of wet paint.
-English actors were criticised for being too cold and technical!
+Somewhat ironically, considering how it and its derivatives are now often referred to as techniques, Method Acting was a reaction against the “technical” actor.
+In post-war New York, where Method Acting first took root, Art was celebrated as an explosion of personality.
+Indeed it took more personality than technique to ride a bicycle across a canvas of wet paint.
+English actors of the time were criticised for being too cold and technical!

 It is a common mistake to confuse a method for teaching acting with an actual technique of acting.